yaskovdev/blog/_posts/2017-11-13-the-most-underestimated-keyword-in-java.md

 Literally _always_.
 For constants and class fields, for method parameters, for declarations of exceptions in catch blocks and for resource declaration in try-with-resources.
 In short, everywhere where possible.
 Including parameters of methods without a body (abstract methods and methods of an interface), to be consistent.

-Even developers who understand why `final` has to be used for constants and for fields sometimes are wondering why should we use it in all other cases, for example for method parameters.
+Even developers who understand why `final` has to be used for constants and for class fields sometimes are wondering why should we use it in all other cases, for example for method parameters.
 Let's try to explain the reasons.

 ### Benefits of using final